INGV/caravel-dante-java-api/docs/UpdateApi.md

 <a name="updateOriginFlag"></a>
 # **updateOriginFlag**
-> AddOriginFlag201Response updateOriginFlag(id, updateOriginFlagRequest)
+> ObjectTableLocalspace updateOriginFlag(id, objectOriginFlag)

 Update an existing origin-flag

-Update an existing origin-flag.&lt;/br&gt; To use this API you must be authenticated and \&quot;origin.localspace_name\&quot; owner.
+Update an existing origin-flag.&lt;/br&gt; To use this API you must be authenticated.

 ### Example
 ```java